How to Find Your Average eCommerce Order Value in Google Analytics

 To view your eCommerce reports, go to Insights » Reports from your dashboard and click the eCommerce tab at the top.

-As you can see in the screenshot above, you’ll see your eCommerce store’s average order value along with your conversion rate, total transactions, top products, etc.
+In your eCommerce report, you’ll see your eCommerce store’s average order value along with your conversion rate, total transactions, top products, and more.

 Next, we’ll show you how to see that same report in Google Analytics.